surbhi33/PokemonSpeedPrediction/README.md

 1. What are the relevant pokemon characteristics that can be influencing one of the parameters, speed (our target variable).
-2. Check for the relationship between speed and other attributes of the Pok mon.
+2. Check for the relationship between speed and other attributes of the Pokemon.
 Check how many have linear relationships with speed.
 3. Quantify impact of chosen features on speed.
 Check accuracy of finalised fitted model to predict speed in future.